dizzitt/darksun/docs/nasherquickstart.md

 If you do not want to install [nimble](#nimble), [neverwinter](#neverwinter) and [nasher](#nasher) onto your machine, there is a [docker option](#docker).

 #### Nimble
-Nimble is a programming language.
+Nimble is a package manager for the Nim programming language.
 Although you will probably only directly use this once during this setup, it is a pre-requistie for installing Nasher.

 1. Install choosenim to make installing nimble exceptionally easy.
 Go to the [choosenim releases page](https://github.com/dom96/choosenim/releases) and download the appropriate release for your operating system.
 If you selected a zipped file, unzip the files to your preferred location (they cannot be run directly from the zip file) and run the `runme.bat` batch file.
 This will install choosenim and add the nimble directory to your system PATH variable.